Poetics (Aristotle)

-The surviving book of Poetics is primarily concerned with drama; the analysis of tragedy constitutes the core of the discussion.
+The surviving book of Poetics is primarily concerned with drama.
+The analysis of tragedy constitutes the core of the discussion.

 Although the text is universally acknowledged in the Western critical tradition, "every detail about this seminal work has aroused divergent opinions."
-Of scholarly debates on the Poetics, four have been most prominent.
-These include the meanings of catharsis and hamartia, the Classical unities, and the question of whether Aristotle contradicts himself between chapters 13 and 14.
+A few scholarly debates on the Poetics have been most prominent: the meanings of catharsis and hamartia, the Classical unities, and whether Aristotle contradicts himself between chapters 13 and 14.

 Background

 Aristotle's works on aesthetics consist of the Poetics, Politics (Bk VIII), and Rhetoric.
-The Poetics was lost to the Western world for a long time.
-The text was restored to the West in the Middle Ages and early Renaissance only through a Latin translation of an Arabic version written by Averroes.
+The Poetics was lost to the Western world for a long time, but was rediscovered in the West during the Middle Ages and early Renaissance through a Latin translation of an Arabic version written by Averroes.
 The accurate Greek-Latin translation made by William of Moerbeke in 1278 was virtually ignored.
-At some point during antiquity, the original text of the Poetics was divided in two, each "book" written on a separate roll of papyrus.
-Only the first part—that which focuses on tragedy and epic (as a quasi-dramatic art, given its definition in Ch.
-23)—survives.
+At some point in antiquity, the original text of the Poetics was divided into two, with each "book" written on a separate roll of papyrus.
+Only the first part, which focuses on tragedy and epic, survives.
 The lost second part addressed comedy.
 Some scholars speculate that the Tractatus coislinianus summarizes the contents of the lost second book.